 "For whoever does any of these abominations, those persons who do so shall be cut off from among their people."
 (Leviticus 18:29)

-The covenant then is the binding factor joining the branches to the rich and holy root.
+The covenant is the binding factor joining the branches to the rich and holy root.

 "...in Christ Jesus the blessing of Abraham might come to the Gentiles, so that we would receive the promise of the Spirit through faith."
 (Gal 3:14)

-I believe Paul is clear that the opportunity the Gentiles have, in being grafted in, was made possible because Israel broke the terms of their covenants and was "cut off.”
-The reference to to the Abrahamic covenant is significant in that the requirements of that covenant is significantly less demanding than is the Mosaic covenant which includes things such as strict observance of the sabbath, food laws, feast days, etc. All of which was obligatory on the son’s of Israel but were not a part of the Abrahamic covenant.
+I believe Paul is clear that the opportunity the Gentiles have in being grafted in was made possible because Israel broke the terms of their covenants and was "cut off.”
+The reference to the Abrahamic covenant is significant in that the requirements of that covenant are significantly less demanding than the Mosaic covenant, which includes things such as strict observance of the Sabbath, food laws, feast days, etc. All of which was obligatory on the sons of Israel but were not a part of the Abrahamic covenant.

-When the fullness of the Gentiles has come in, however, Israel will again be grafted into the tree.
+When the fullness of the Gentiles has come in, Israel will again be grafted into the truck.

 "a partial hardening has happened to Israel until the fullness of the Gentiles has come in and so all Israel will be saved" (Romans 11:25-26)